Terms of Service

 13. Limitation of Liability

-Our total liability to you under these terms shall not exceed the Programme Fee you paid.
+Our total liability to you under these terms shall not exceed the programme fee you paid.

 Nothing in these terms excludes our liability for death or personal injury caused by our negligence, fraud, or any other liability that cannot be excluded by law.